1 Timothy 1

 Paul reaffirms his charge to Timothy, urging him to wage the good warfare in accordance with prior prophecies, holding firmly to faith and a good conscience, warning that rejecting these leads to spiritual shipwreck.

-19 holding faith and a good conscience, which some having thrust away made a shipwreck concerning the faith,
+19 holding on to faith and a good conscience, which some have rejected and thereby shipwrecked their faith.

-20 of whom are Hymenaeus and Alexander, whom I delivered to Satan, that they might be taught not to blaspheme.
+20 Among them are Hymenaeus and Alexander, whom I have handed over to Satan to be taught not to blaspheme.

 Key Terms